jurgenizer/cookie-consent-notice-g/README.md

 Typology adapted from Utz et al. (2019), who evaluated the GUI of six types of cookie consent notices in a series of online experiments.

 ### Important:
 This code is for UI testing only.
 Actual cookie setting/rejecting/deleting functionality is limited.
+Checkboxes are just for show.

 ### References:
 Almoguera, M. C. (2021).
 GlowCookies (Version 3.1.6) [Computer source code].
 GitHub. https://github.com/manucaralmo/GlowCookies